sa171/vocab_app/README.md

 # vocab_app

 Purpose:
-  Creating a vocab app that will fetch meanings and examples of words, recommends words that are alike and maintains history.
+  A vocab app that will fetch meanings and examples of words, recommends words that are alike and maintains history.

  Functionality:
  1. Authentication(basic, token)